NCSU-DANCE-Research-Group/ClearCausal/README.md

-# FCA
+# ClearCausal
-Welcome to the code artifact for the paper: `FCA: Full Stack Causal Analysis for Microservice Performance Debugging` which presents a new dependency-aware full-stack causal analysis system that achieves fine-grained function-level root cause localization for microservice systems.
+Welcome to the code artifact for the paper: `ClearCausal: Cross Layer Causal Analysis for Automatic Microservice Performance Debugging` which presents a new dependency-aware cross-layer causal analysis system that achieves fine-grained function-level root cause localization for microservice systems.

-	@inproceedings{tunde2024fca,
+	@inproceedings{tunde2024clearcausal,
-	title={FCA: Full Stack Causal Analysis for Microservice Performance Debugging}, author={Tunde-Onadele, Olufogorehan and Qin, Feiran and Gu, Xiaohui and Lin, Yuhang}, booktitle={2024 IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS)}, year={2024},
+	title={ClearCausal: Cross Layer Causal Analysis for Automatic Microservice Performance Debugging}, author={Tunde-Onadele, Olufogorehan and Qin, Feiran and Gu, Xiaohui and Lin, Yuhang}, booktitle={2024 IEEE International Conference on Autonomic Computing and Self-Organizing Systems (ACSOS)}, year={2024},